peteroupc/peteroupc.github.io/random.md

 - **Nondeterministic sources** (where the output can vary even if input and state are the same), such as the file system or the system clock.
 - **Undocumented, undefined, or implementation-dependent behavior** or features, including a particular hash table traversal order or a particular size for C/C++'s `int` or `long`.

-Thus, an application ought to use manually-seeded PRNGs only when necessary, to minimize the need for reproducible "randomness".
+Thus, an application ought to use manually seeded PRNGs only when necessary, to minimize the need for reproducible "randomness".
 Where reproducibility is required, the application ought to avoid floating-point numbers, nondeterministic features, and other behavior outside its control, and ought to stick to the same versions of algorithms it uses.

 As for reproducible PRNGs, [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with consistent behavior, but none of the following is such a PRNG: